gi-ba-bu/promise_with_inquirer_js/README.md

 How the script works.

-The script will prompt the user to choose from an arrow menu.
+The script prompts the user to choose an option from an arrow menu.

 ```
 $ node index.js